Photo by Travis Burke

-The luxury camping company is now taking reservations for its upcoming Maine and Utah locations.
+The luxury camping company officially is welcoming guests to its first location in Maine and third in Utah now.

-If last year’s socially distanced summer reignited your love of camping, you can start planning ahead for 2021: Under Canvas is now taking reservations for its two new safari-inspired tented resorts opening this spring.
-One will be near Acadia National Park in Maine and the other in the area of Utah between Lake Powell and the Grand Staircase – Escalante National Monument.
+If last year’s socially distanced summer reignited your love of camping, it’s time to head out on your 2021 adventures: Under Canvas just opened two new safari-inspired tented resorts this spring near Acadia National Park in Maine and in the area of Utah between Lake Powell and the Grand Staircase–Escalante National Monument.

-Slated to open April 1, 2021, Under Canvas Lake Powell – Grand Staircase will be the third Under Canvas camp in Utah and the fourth in the Southwest, creating new road trip opportunities to travel between existing Under Canvas campsites near Zion, Moab, and the Grand Canyon.
+Officially open as of April 1, 2021, Under Canvas Lake Powell–Grand Staircase is the third Under Canvas camp in Utah and the fourth in the Southwest, creating new road trip opportunities to travel between existing Under Canvas campsites near Zion, Moab, and the Grand Canyon.

-It will have 60 safari-style tents located on 220 acres at the edge of Utah’s Canyon Rim Plateau.
-Expect views of both Lake Powell and the Grand Staircase – Escalante National Monument, with easy access to nearby attractions, including Antelope Canyon, Horseshoe Bend, and Grosvenor Arch as well.
-The Lake Powell – Grand Staircase camp will be open from April 1 through October 31, 2021.
+It has 60 safari-style tents located on 220 acres at the edge of Utah’s Canyon Rim Plateau.
+Expect views of both Lake Powell and the Grand Staircase–Escalante National Monument, with easy access to nearby attractions, including Antelope Canyon, Horseshoe Bend, and Grosvenor Arch as well.
+The Lake Powell–Grand Staircase camp will be open for the season through October 31, 2021.

-Located right on the rocky coastline of Surrey, Maine, Under Canvas Acadia will be the brand’s first Northeast location when it opens on May 13, 2021.
-It will feature 63 safari-style tents set on 100 acres of waterfront land, 75 percent of which will remain untouched to maintain a minimal footprint.
+Located right on the rocky coastline of Surrey, Maine, Under Canvas Acadia is the brand’s first Northeast location.
+Open as of May 13, 2021, it features 63 safari-style tents set on 100 acres of waterfront land, 75 percent of which will remain untouched to maintain a minimal footprint.
 Guests can anticipate weekly lobster bakes onsite, while Cadillac Mountain Trail and Acadia National Park are just a 35-minute drive away.
-The camp will be open from May 13 through October 31, 2021.
+The camp will be open for the season through October 11, 2021.

 Article continues below advertisement

-Over at Under Canvas Glacier, guests will get to enjoy expanded patio and outdoor recreation areas with new firepits and games, while those heading to Under Canvas Grand Canyon can look forward to a new outdoor bar this year.
+Over at Under Canvas Glacier, guests can enjoy expanded patio and outdoor recreation areas with new firepits and games, while those heading to Under Canvas Grand Canyon can look forward to a new outdoor bar this year.